scarioscia/scarioscia.github.io/_posts/2024-01-07-command-line-SLiM.md

 Let's break that statement down.
 First, `slim` is the command used to run the SLiM program; it's the executable that starts the simulation.
 The `-d` flag means "define" and lets SLiM know you're about to define a variable with a value; in this case we're defining the variable `trialNumber` to be 19.
 (You can view other possible flags, or "options", by typing `slim -h`, for help, or even just `slim`.)
 Finally, we're writng the name of the SLiM script file we want to execute.

 You can update your script to include other variables that are not defined in your file but are also accepted from the command line; this can include the population model, genetic events, and other simulation details.

+This article (and our entire [course](https://andrew-bortvin.github.io/slimNotes/slim-guide.html) using SLiM for population genetic models at Johns Hopkins!) was co-written with my colleague, [Andrew Bortvin](https://andrew-bortvin.github.io/).
+Let us know if you have any questions or suggestions!